run2bizdocs/docs-1/en-us/docs/faq.md

 !!!
 Question "How to enable the scheduling rule of the problems module?"

-    The problem scaling rule is enabled on the Citsmart Parameter screen.
+    The problem scaling rule is enabled on the CITSmart Parameter screen.
 To enable this rule, proceed as follows:

-    1. Access the Citsmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
+    1. Access the CITSmart Parameters feature by navigating in the main menu Parameterization > Citsmart Parameters.
-    2. The Citsmart Parameters screen will appear, click the Citsmart Parameters Search tab.
+    2. The CITSmart Parameters screen will appear, click the CITSmart Parameters Search tab.
     3. It will display the screen for parameter search, perform the parameter search "194 - Enable the problem escalation defined in the scheduling rules (Ex: Y or N - Default 'N')" and select the same.
     4. The parameter registration screen with the contents of the selected record will be displayed, in the value field, enter the value "Y" to enable problem escalation;
     5. Click the "Record" button to perform the operation, in which case the date, time and user will be automatically stored for a future audit.